Products

 Clay Ceiling Tiles + Roof tiles: The Artistic and Functional Upgrade for Indian Homes

 In the realm of home construction and interior design, every detail contributes to the overall ambiance and functionality of a living space.
 In Indian homes, where aesthetics and practicality are equally valued, the choice of ceiling material is crucial.
-Clay ceiling tiles, laid beneath the roof tiles, are emerging as a preferred choice for discerning homeowners.
+Clay Roof ceiling tiles, laid beneath the roof tiles, are emerging as a preferred choice for discerning homeowners.
 These tiles are not only visually appealing but also serve a multitude of functional benefits.
 Let’s delve deeper into the world of clay ceiling tiles and understand why they are an ideal complement to roof tiles, especially in the diverse climatic conditions of India.

-The Elegance of Clay Ceiling Tiles
+The Elegance of Clay Roof Ceiling Tiles

 Clay ceiling tiles are crafted from natural clay, exuding a rustic charm that adds a warm, earthy tone to the interior of a home.
 These tiles are designed to be installed directly under the roof tiles, ensuring that the underside of the roof remains concealed.
 This creates a clean and finished look from the interior perspective, avoiding the often less aesthetically pleasing view of the bottom side of roof tiles.